Research

 Fertiliser study

 Regulation of N fertiliser use to 190 kg N/ha will have a considerable impact on feed supply for many farmers.
 The market place promotes a number of additives which are stated to improve pasture response to N fertiliser.
-In this study we will compare a range of additives and fertiliser products on pasture production in a small plot trial which will commence in April 2021 and collect data over 12 months.
+In this study we will compare a range of additives and fertiliser products on pasture production in a small plot trials.
+These trials will be conducted by students, both undergraduate and post graduate including Honours projects.
+See our publications and reports pages below for updates on results.

 Calf study

-There is growing evidence from overseas research showing that calves with high pre-weaning growth rates have improved milk yield compared with calves of lower pre-weaning growth rate.
+There is evidence from overseas research showing that calves with high pre-weaning growth rates have improved milk yield compared with calves of lower pre-weaning growth rate.
+Though most of the literature arises from total or partial mixed ration systems overseas which can differ from our pastoral reared and seasonal supply system.
 This research, which is sponsored by Fonterra, will compare the effect of feeding calves at 10% (control, artificially reared), 20% (high allowance, artificially reared) or ad lib (suckling, natural rearing) on pre and post weaning growth rate and subsequent milk yield.

 Publications and reports